asllop/RunPack/runpack/TUTORIAL.md

 }
 ```

 We used the method `next()` to get the next cell from the concat.
-This will return a reference to the cell and increment the pointer.
+This will return a reference to the cell and increment the index.
 We also have the method `next_clone()` that returns a cloned cell instead of a reference.

 We used Rust for this example, but we can also play with the Concat using RunPack code.
 We already know how to get a cell from the Concat: